 Architecture Lobby was founded in 2013 by architect and educator, Peggy Deamer.
 It is run as a national, chapter-based network composed of students, teachers, researchers, journalists, and anyone else interested in challenging the limits of the architectural profession and broadening the definition of design.
-These chapters, rooted across the United States as well as Canada, examine issues that arise when architects don’t consider themselves as workers, and ways to improve professional environments.
-The Lobby also recognizes firms which treat their employees above the standard accepted by the Lobby’s work is the belief that as long as architecture tolerates abusive practices in the office and the construction site, it cannot insist on its role in and for the public good.
+These chapters, rooted across the United States as well as Canada, examine issues that arise when architects fail to recognize themselves as workers.
+The ultimate aim is to to improve conditions in professional environments.
+At the core of the Lobby’s work is the belief that as long as architecture tolerates abusive practices in the office and the construction site, it cannot insist on its role in and for the public good.

 And don’t forget to check out our guests’ recommendations!